rjkevin/automating-google-search/README.md

-# geocoding
+# Geocoding
-Tutorials and projects
+Geocoding in simple terms is converting physical address to coordinates ( latitudes & longitude) using a geocoding service provider.